 Do you want to better understand our rapidly changing world marked by multiple, complex and interconnected crises?
 Do you want to explore how societal crises such as poverty, inequality, displacement, pandemic events, climate change and environmental degradation can be addressed?
-Are you interested in development issues and want to learn more about environmental, social, economic and political facilitators and obstacles to development?
+Are you interested in learning more about environmental, social, economic and political facilitators and obstacles to development?

 In the Global Development, Crisis and Change programme you will study development and social change through the lens of contemporary crises unfolding across the globe.
 You will learn about the underlying reasons behind different crises, and the social and economic changes they can lead to.
 The programme provides insights into how crises are understood, communicated and addressed across different contexts, as well as interconnections between different crises.
 You will also learn about how crises affect people unequally because of social differentiation within and across culturally complex contexts.